 Discover more: Kayaks – The Boat for Everyone

-Obviously if you’ll be pulling your kayak in and out of the water a lot and transporting it to different bodies of water, a lighter-weight composite will make your life easier.
+Obviously, if you’re going to be pulling your kayak in and out of the water on your own a lot and transporting it to different bodies of water, a lighter-weight composite will make your life easier.
 If you aren’t yet sure how much you will be using your touring kayak and want to ease into the sport, a more affordable plastic model can be a good starting place.

-Every kayaker has a unique morphology, and it’s only by testing various sizes of touring kayaks you’ll find the one that’s just right for you.
+Every kayaker has a unique set of preferences and requirements and it’s only by testing various sizes of touring kayaks you’ll find the one that’s just right for you.
 Here are some questions to ask when searching for the best touring sea kayak:

 Discover more: Meet the Ballarat Canoe Club